 (Note: Once you have selected “Share” in Dropbox, avoid deleting linked files- only overwrite them, as deleting them will update the shared link.)

-Go back to the module.json in the original folder location, and edit the “download” field.
-Replace “DownloadURLhere” with the file location of your zip file.
+download field.
+Fill in the download field of your zip file using the Dropbox link.
 Save these changes.
 You now have a working download link for your module!

 Thankfully, this is simple to do- your module.json will be your manifest!